Beariish/bolt/doc/Bolt Standard Library/arrays.md

 # Arrays
 Module for utility functions when working with arrays.
 All functions in this module are availible both as imports and exposed directly on the `array` prototype.
-That meanas that these are equal:
+That means that these are equal:
 ```rust
 import arrays